 ABSTRACT.
 The diverse nature of society makes inclusive education a crucial focus in today’s educational landscape.
 Inclusive practices in the classroom mean that all children, regardless of their socio-economic status, racial, religious, or ethnic background, gender, learning style, or ability, have equal opportunities to learn and succeed.
 The values, skills, and knowledge instilled during elementary stage shape the kind of citizens we aim to develop in the future.
 Thus, in the present paper, the author will attempt to study the inclusive practices employed by teachers at the elementary stage in Arunachal Pradesh, based on primary sources of information.

-Teachers, Parents, and Students’ Perceptions of Special Educational Placement Models: Mainstream, Self-Contained, and Resource Room
+Teachers, Parents, and Students’ Perceptions of Special Education Placements: Mainstream, Self-Contained, and Resource Room